Site iconJava PDF Blog

 To hunt down the bug, I used the excellent JProfiler to see if it would give me a clue as to what was going on.
 Here is a screenshot.

 I decided that I would have to look at the jai-imageio code to see if there was something to be done.
-At this point I also realised that some of our JAI links where broken and that JAI seems to be pretty much forgotten about.
+At this point, I also realised that some of our JAI links were broken and that JAI seems to be pretty much forgotten about.

 No more memory leak!
 Which was pretty cool.
-The next part was a bit more difficult: commiting my change back to the jai-image-io repository, I faffed around for too long trying to see if this is still possible.
-In the end I gave up!
-I heard a rumour that the guy administrating the code does not work for Sun/Oracle any more, but if you have had any success comitting your changes to some of the old projects hosted on java-net then please drop me a line.
+The next part was a bit more difficult: commiting my change back to the jai-image-io repository, I faffed around for too long trying to see if this was still possible.
+In the end, I gave up!
+I heard a rumour that the guy administrating the code does not work for Sun/Oracle any more, but if you have had any success committing your changes to some of the old projects hosted on java-net then please drop me a line.

 And if you work for Oracle, can you tell me where to send the patch?